kmitsolution/Linux/RHEL/05_FilterCommands/05_wcCommand.md

 ### **Conclusion:**
 The `wc` command is a simple yet powerful utility for counting lines, words, characters, and other text statistics in a file or stream.
 It is commonly used in shell scripts and pipelines to analyze text data quickly and efficiently.

-Let me know if you need more details or examples!